ambonvik/cimba/docs/tutorial.rst

 other coroutine.
 Calling ``cmb_process_hold()`` will do exactly that, transferring control to the hidden dispatcher process that determines what to do next.

-However, the
-dispatcher only knows about events, not coroutines or processes.
+However, the dispatcher only knows about events, not coroutines or processes.
 To ensure that the process returns to the other end of its ``cmb_process_hold()`` call, it will schedule a wakeup event at the expected time before it yields control to the dispatcher.
-When executed, this event will *resume* the coroutine where it left off, returning through the ``cmb_process_hold()`` call with a return value that indicates normal or abormal return.
+When executed, this event will *resume* the coroutine where it left off, returning through the ``cmb_process_hold()`` call with a return value that indicates normal or abnormal return.
 (We have ignored the return values for now in the example above.)
 So, whenever there are more than one process running, there will be future events scheduled in the event queue.

 To stop the simulation, we simply schedule an "end simulation" event, which stops any running processes at that point.

 A Cimba *event* is something that happens at a single point in simulated time.
-It is expessed as a function with two pointer arguments and no return value.
+It is expressed as a function with two pointer arguments and no return value.
 The idea is for the event function to be an *action* and its two arguments the *subject* and *object* for that action, making its own little verb-subject-object grammar (like in Gaelic).

 The event does not have a fixed location in memory.
 You cannot get a pointer to an event, only a *handle*, a reference number that makes it possible